-Our desktop machines and dual monitors have been optimised as much as possible with SSD drives replaing hard disks and high efficiency power supplies.
+Our desktop machines and dual monitors have been optimised as much as possible with SSD drives replacing hard disks and high-efficiency power supplies.
 The monitors use around 50W each when running and this only drops to around 25W when on standby, so we have to remember to power them off at the UPS when not in use.

 We tested the APC Uninterruptible Power Supply (UPS) and when it is powered down, they still use around 8 watts and so if they are left connected to the mains 24/7 they cost £9.81 per year (current electric price is 14p per KWh).
 By turning these off at the mains at the end of the working day we are saving about £10 each year on each computer.

-Our network system which comprises of a network switch, firewall, linux server, router and a small UPS which combined use 50 watts and costs us £62 per year.
+Our network system comprises a network switch, firewall, Linux server, router and a small UPS which combined use 50 watts and costs us £62 per year.
 We have a small network attached storage server and this uses 65W when running and 0.4W when in standby mode so we now power this down to standby mode at night to save power.

 TVs and Smart Speakers Standby savings

-Our living room TV and speaker uses 24W, my TV and its soundbar uses 26W and Andrews TV uses 26W in standby which adds up to 675kW/h used each year at a cost of over £110.
+Our living room TV and the speaker use 24W, my TV and its soundbar use 26W and Andrews's TV uses 26W on standby which adds up to 675kW/h used each year at a cost of over £110.

 The Loft Workshop

-All our mains powered test equipment in the loft have always been plugged into separate wall sockets in the past, but we wanted to be able to switch all of the kit on and off using a single switch.
+All our mains-powered test equipment in the loft has always been plugged into separate wall sockets in the past, but we wanted to be able to switch all of the kit on and off using a single switch.

 When all the equipment is connected but left on standby the internal power supplies are drawing between 25-30 watts so being able to turn it off using a single switch, when not in use, will give us a small power saving on our electric bills.